 She lives in Princeton, New Jersey where she enjoys yoga, running, cooking, tinkering with new technologies, and most especially her family.

 She holds a B.A. in Journalism from the University of Rhode Island and an M.A. in Applied Linguistics from the University of Massachusetts Boston.
-Areas of expertise include business writing, English as a second language, and writing as a second language.

-He loves hiking, gardening, the power of language, and lives in the nature of the Hudson Valley, outside of New York City.
+He loves hiking, organic gardening, the power of language, and lives in the nature of the Hudson Valley, outside of New York City.